WWU student in Bellingham murdered in off-campus shooting: Police

 The WWU Police Department and Bellingham Police found the man exactly where he said to look.
 He was later identified as 22-year-old Rigoberto Galvan, of Burlington.

-When police entered the apartment, they found a 22-year-old woman with multiple gunshot wounds.
+When police entered the apartment, they found 22-year-old Stephanie Cresswell-Brenner with multiple gunshot wounds.
 She did not survive, police said.

-Police determined the suspect and victim knew each other, but no further information was provided.

 Galvan was charged with murder and booked into the Whatcom County Jail.